 Buyout scenarios tend to occur most frequently in rent-controlled or rent-stabilized apartments, where the landlord may want to get you out of the apartment in order to renovate the building or bring in a higher-paying tenant.
 In rent-stabilized apartments, the amount a landlord can increase an existing tenant’s rent is capped.
 However, when a new tenant signs a new lease, the landlord can set an entirely new rate that is usually higher in price.

 A buyout can be proposed by either you or your landlord, but you’ll need to make sure you’ve done your homework before getting serious so that you don't get cheated.
 In some cities, including New York, buyout offers have to be approved by local officials in order to make sure that landlords aren't lowballing or harassing tenants.
 For example:

-Other laws, like this one in NYC, make it illegal for landlords to harass or coerce tenants into accepting a buyout by making threats, late-night calls, or canceling essential services on the property.
+- In New York City it's illegal for landlords to harass or coerce tenants into accepting a buyout by making threats, late-night calls, or canceling essential services on the property.

 The information provided on this website does not, and is not intended to, constitute legal advice.